DataScienceUB/PFM/README.md

 + Every student have to submit an individual report.
 + Use the latex report template available in this repository.
-+ The report should contain 50 pages for a teamwork project and 30 pages for an individual project.
++ The report should contain a maximum of 50 pages for a teamwork project and 30 pages for an individual project.
 + The report should contain a link to the project Github repository.
 + For team projects, the report should contain a final appendix where the contribution of each of the team members should be detailed.
 Each member will be evaluated based on this information.
 + Delivery should be only digital by Campus Virtual.